JabRef/user-documentation/en/ScienceDirect.md

 The ScienceDirect search relies on the BibSonomy scraper project (http://scraper.bibsonomy.org/) to extract information from the ScienceDirect web page.

 This fetcher attempts to run a quick search in the ScienceDirect web site, resulting in up to 100 hits.
 All hits are then imported.

+The results are displayed in the [import inspection window](ImportInspectionDialog).
+In case an error occurs, it is shown in a popup.